JanLauGe/janlauge.github.io/_posts/2018-10-11-data-science-machine-and-command-line-setup.md

 git clone https://github.com/bhilburn/powerlevel9k.git ~/.oh-my-zsh/custom/themes/powerlevel9k
 # and the corresponding font
 wget -O /Library/Fonts/font_sourcecodepro_powerline_awesomeregular.ttf https://github.com/Falkor/dotfiles/blob/master/fonts/SourceCodePro+Powerline+Awesome+Regular.ttf?raw=true

-# change zsh theme to powerlevel9k
-sed -i '' 's/ZSH_THEME="robbyrussell"/POWERLEVEL9K_MODE='awesome-patched'\
-ZSH_THEME="powerlevel9k\/powerlevel9k"/g' .zshrc
 ```

+The oh-my-zsh installation script changes your default shell to zsh and creates
+the file `.zshrc`.
+Just like `.bash_profile` for bash, this file is
+automatically sourced when a new zsh session is launched.
+From now on you
+should always use `.zshrc` instead of `.bash_profile`, for example when setting
+a new standard conda environment.
+Notice that `.zshrc` comes with a lot of
+options that are commented out.
+Feel free to go through the file and uncomment
+the modifications that may be of interest to you.

-Now you should add iTerm2 to the dock bar and/or assign a hot key of your
+You should also add iTerm2 to the dock bar and/or assign a hot key of your
 choosing.
 Change the colour scheme (`Menu bar` > `Profiles` >
 `Open Profiles...` > `Select "Default"` > `Edit Profiles...`) as you see fit.
 Definitively change the font to `SourceCodePro+Powerline+Awesome Regular`.